 The timer on the control panel lets you set the drying time by turning the timer's control knob.
 A small motor on the back of the timer advances the timer during the cycle.
 The timer's internal cams open and close switches or contacts to operate the various electro-mechanical components in the dryer (mainly the drive motor and the heating element).
-Replace the timer if the contacts aren't working, the dryer won't start, heat or the timer won't advance.
+Replace the timer if the contacts aren't working, the dryer won't start, heat, continue running or the timer won't advance.

 Replace the dryer igniter

 The igniter glows white hot at the start of the burner ignition sequence.
 When it's hot enough to ignite gas, the flame sensor detects the temperature and opens electrically to divert current flow to the gas valve coils.
 The gas valves open, and the burner lights.
 If the igniter doesn't get hot enough to trigger the rest of the chain of events, replace the igniter.